How To Stage Your Home To Sell (With Tips)

 Ask anyone about why they bought their property, and you will usually hear how they stepped inside their home and just knew it was the 'one'.
 Staging is one of the best ways to make a great first impression.

 The key is allowing buyers to envision themselves living in your property.
-But, of course, this won't be possible if the walls are plastered in family photos or shelves full of holiday trinkets.
-Decluttering is a big part of staging a house to sell, which means putting all your personal items and memorabilia into storage.
+But, this won't be possible if the walls are plastered with family photos or shelves packed with holiday trinkets.
+Decluttering is a big part of staging your home to sell, which means putting all your personal items and memorabilia into storage.

 Start by going room by room, clearing out any mess and making sure everything is super clean.
 Grimy marks on the wall, a dirty sink, or a pungent toilet can do enormous damage to your hopes of finding a buyer.
 So, pull out the duster, the vacuum and the mop to have the house sparkling.